xophidia/SLAE/exercices/exercice_6E.md

 	xchg   ebx,eax		; Save the result

-    ; the content of the string is xored with Oxed beofre we push it
+    ; the content of the string is xored with Oxed before we push it

 	xor    eax,eax
 	push   0x859ec283	; hs/n